JosefGst/JosefGst.github.io/index.md

-Hello and welcome to our webpage for the HackUST competition.
+Hello I'm Josef, this blog is a collection of projects I was working and should help me to learn and remember.